 KnowYourPlant’s camera identification goes a step further than species matching.
 When you photograph a plant, you get the name plus a care profile built for what’s actually in front of you — watering frequency, light needs, humidity preferences, toxicity flags.
 You can add it to your collection and track it over time: when it was last watered, how it looks, what’s coming up next in its care schedule.

 For houseplant owners, this is the most practical workflow: identify the plant, then keep caring for it in the same place.
+If you want that workflow without bouncing between search results, you can save your plant in KnowYourPlant and keep the care notes with the plant record.

 Best for: Indoor plant owners who want identification and ongoing care support without switching between apps.